Misdiagnosis Lawyer NYC

 - Delayed diagnosis of Appendicitis

 If you have gone to a doctor, emergency room, or other medical facility with complaints of pain or other complaints indicative of a possible serious underlying disease or acute medical problem and the doctor does not do tests, such as radiology studies which are indicated based on your complaints but simply ignores your complaints and does not properly investigate your condition and you are subsequently diagnosed with a serious illness that could have been promptly treated you may have a case if the failure to diagnose your condition caused it to become worse.
-You may also have a failure to diagnose case if a doctor did not properly interpret a Radiology study causing your condition to progress causing you injury.
+You may also have a failure to diagnose case if a doctor did not properly interpret a radiology study causing your condition to progress causing you injury.
 There are many types of failure to diagnose claims.
 This is meant as a brief overview.

 Whether a doctor or hospital staff is at fault, a misdiagnosis of a serious illness can have extreme effects on a patient’s life.
 The attorneys at GGCRBHS&M are well-versed in the latest developments in medical practices and can identify any deviation in care.
 Our team of attorneys includes three board-certified physicians who can assist to review your case, and help you to understand the full medical scope of your injury.
 Our firm conducts exhaustive investigations and we retain extremely qualified experts to bring a comprehensive level of expertise to surpass that on the other side.
 For example, when a doctor fails to diagnose breast cancer, we seek out and retain a practicing Breast Cancer Specialist to determine the full circumstances of the misdiagnosis and in the case of a misread mammogram, we will find an expert radiologist to examine a your x-rays.